JongseongChae/RIME/environments/README.md

 If you can't find the `gym` folder in the directory, check the package version.

+* For gravity perturbation, we changed "gravity" in xml files.
+* For mass perturbation, we chaned "density" or "settotalmass".
 * `envs.zip` will be uploaded soon.
 We're sorry about that.